sagemath/sagewiki_to_gh-2022-10-10/cyclo/charpoly.md

 UPDATE: A first real version of this is now done.
 See the first two patches at
     http://trac.sagemath.org/sage_trac/ticket/3042
-The timings for this new code on sage.math are given in the table below under "new".
+The timings for this new code on sage.math are given in the table below under "Sage Multimod".
+Also a theoretical thing to do is give an a priori provable bound on the number of primes needed to get the charpoly via CRT.
+Right now it just waits until 3 successive charpolys stabilize.
+Or rather, adding in 3 primes gives the same charpoly.
+That will in practice always work, but isn't proved.
+And, it is probably slower than just starting with the right bound.

 Using this code with 23 replaced by 23, 67, and 199 I benchmarked both Sage and Magma on various machines.
 Here Sage is just using PARI.
 For 23, Magma is 10 times faster.